 Place the cookies on a baking sheet covered with parchment paper.

-The dough may also be spread and pressed flat into a rectangular, small and flat cake pan, see the picture on right.
+The dough may also be spread and pressed flat into a rectangular, small and flat cake pan, see the picture below.
 Prick the dough with a fork before baking.

 Bake the individual cookies at 190 - 200 °C for about 7 - 15 minutes, or until they start to turn slightly golden around the edges.
 If using a cake pan, bake the dough for a little longer, about 20 - 25 minutes, at 160 °C.